-We do offer a non-thesis option but only to those who apply and are admitted directly into this option from the start.
-Students on the non-thesis track will take additional courses making the total number of credit hours needed for graduation 33.
-In the final semester, a project will be assigned under the guidance of a Master's Advisory Committee.
-The student will plan to present the completed project in front of their full committee who must unanimously agree that the project has been completed to their satisfaction.
+In Project-only option, students do not need to write a thesis.
+Only those who are admitted directly into this option at initial application process are qualified to start and maintain on this track.
+Students on the project-only track will replace 3 of the 9 Research hours with an elective plus C&PE 825 (3).
+In the final semester, a project will be assigned under the guidance of a Masters Advisory Committee.
+The student will plan to present the completed project to their full committee who must unanimously agree that the project has been completed to their satisfaction.
+This serves as your final project.